COSC-499-W2023/year-long-project-team-3/docs/weekly logs/personal/justin_schoenit_personal_log.md

 ### Additional Context

-I was working on my honors thesis this week, so I'm just gonna use on of my freebie weeks.
+I was working on my honors thesis this week, so I'm just gonna use one of my freebie weeks.

 ## Week 10 (Mar 11 - Mar 17)